 The EIN is a nine-digit number the IRS issues.
 The digits are arranged as follows: 00-000000.
 It is used to identify the tax accounts of employers and certain others who have no employees.
 Use your EIN on all of the items you send to the IRS and SSA.
-For more information, see Publication 1635.
+For more information, see Pub.
+1635.

-If you do not have an EIN, you may apply for one online.
+If you don't have an EIN, you may apply for one online.
 Visit IRS.gov and enter "EIN" in the search box.
-You may also apply for an EIN by faxing or mailing Form SS-4, Application for Employer Identification Number, to the IRS.
+You may also apply for an EIN by faxing or mailing Form SS-4 to the IRS.
 Employers outside of the United States may also apply for an EIN by calling 267-941-1099 (toll call).
-Do not use an SSN in place of an EIN.
+Don't use an SSN in place of an EIN.

 You should have only one EIN.
-If you have more than one and are not sure which one to use, call 1-800-829-4933 or 1-800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability).
+If you have more than one and aren't sure which one to use, call 1-800-829-4933 or 1-800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability).
 Give the numbers you have, the name and address to which each was assigned, and the address of your main place of business.
 The IRS will tell you which number to use.

-If you took over another employer's business (see Successor employer in section 9), do not use that employer's EIN.
-If you have applied for an EIN but do not have your EIN by the time a return is due, file a paper return and write "Applied For" and the date you applied for it in the space shown for the number.
+If you took over another employer's business (see Successor employer in section 9), don't use that employer's EIN.
+If you have applied for an EIN but don't have your EIN by the time a return is due, file a paper return and write "Applied For" and the date you applied for it in the space shown for the number.